The best bottom bracket for road bikes 2025: stainless steel and ceramic bearing upgrades

 One of the massive advantages to the Hope unit is the incredibly low price – when you compare it to many of the other options out there, it stacks up very competitively, especially when you consider that you could replace it several times during the lifespan of the more expensive products.

-The BBs won’t spin as friction-free as some of the others on this test but, as stated, that’s not the point – they’re just very well-made units that are designed to get the job done.
-A little grease as part of a normal service is enough to keep them running smoothly and when they finally give up they’re much cheaper to replace.
-Maybe not the choice for your TT or race bike but very much worth considering for your all-rounder or your gravel bike.
+The BBs won’t spin as friction-free as some of the others on this test, but, as stated, that’s not the point—they’re just very well-made units designed to get the job done.
+A little grease as part of a normal service is enough to keep them running smoothly, and when they finally give up, they’re much cheaper to replace.
+They may not be the choice for your TT or race bike, but they're very much worth considering for your all-rounder or gravel bike.

 Our expert review: